 Phase II Environmental Site Assessments for Commercial Real Estate Due Diligence

-What a Phase II Environmental Site Assessment Actually Does
+What Is a Phase II Environmental Site Assessment?

 A well-executed Phase II Environmental Site Assessment provides the empirical foundation needed to evaluate environmental risk with confidence.
 When performed in accordance with ASTM standards and applicable regulatory guidance, a Phase II ESA: